dimitri-nicolo/calico/v2.0/getting-started/kubernetes/upgrade-cnx.md

 #### Prepare for the Upgrade
  Edit your **calico** manifest:
    - change the calico/node `image:` key to point at the {{site.prodname}} `tigera/cnx-node` image in your private registry.
+   - if you're using Typha, change the calico/typha `image:` key to point at the {{site.prodname}} `tigera/typha` image in your private registry.
    - add the following to the `env:` section of the `calico-node` Daemonset:

      ```